msse-2021-bootcamp/lessons/_episodes/01-07b-homework2.md

 ## Reviewing your teammate's change
-You will need to actually pull the changes from your teammate's branch when you are reviewing their pull request.
+You may need too pull the changes from your teammate's branch when you are reviewing their pull request.
 You can pull their branch to your local computer by doing

 ~~~
 $ git switch main